Computing properties of stable configurations of thermodynamic binding networks

+In the TBN model, the hard part of checking whether a given configuration is stable is determining whether the system can reconfigure to increase the number of separate complexes, thereby increasing configurational entropy, without reducing the total number of bonds.
+We prove that this problem is NP-complete in the worst case.
+We strengthen this further: letting $S$ denote the number of separate complexes in a stable configuration, we show that computing $S$ is not in $\cfapx{n^{\delta}}$ for any $\delta < 1$ unless $\cp = \cnp$ (that is, $S$ is hard to approximate).

+Applications of TBNs in molecular computing also motivate more complex questions about stable configurations.
+In DNA strand displacement cascades, output is usually represented by the release of a previously bound DNA strand.
+The question of whether releasing the output is thermodynamically favorable corresponds to the problem of deciding whether a given strand is free in some stable configuration of the TBN model ($\pfree$).
+In other contexts, the output is represented by whether two specific molecules are bound in the same complex, and we want to determine whether there is a stable configuration with that property ($\ptogether$).
+By connecting these problems to a graph problem concerning membership in a minimum vertex cover, we show that these problems are complete for $\cparallelnp$ (which is $\cp$ with parallel access to an $\cnp$ oracle), a complexity class of growing importance~ \cite{kadin1989pnp,fal2009richer}.

-In this work we consider the computational complexity of certain natural questions concerning TBNs.
-In particular, we are interested in knowing properties of (thermodynamically) \emph{stable} configurations.
-We prove that these questions are computationally intractable in the worst case.
-In particular, the problem of computing the number of polymers in a stable configuration is $\chard{\cfapx{n^{\frac{1}{2}}}}$ (that is, hard to approximate).
-The problem of deciding whether a given monomer is free in some stable configuration is hard for $\cparallelnp$ (which is $\cp$ with parallel access to an $\cnp$ oracle).
-Despite this, we develop a software package \footnote{The software package is available at: \url{http://users.ece.utexas.edu/~soloveichik/tbn.html}.} that can answer many questions in practice.
-The package computes a non-trivial reduction to the boolean satisfiability problem (SAT) which is then passed to a SAT solver.
+Despite these worst-case negative results, we develop a software package accompanying this paper that can answer many questions in practice, with functionality for finding stable configurations, and finding stable configurations with specific properties including $\pfree$ and $\ptogether$ ~\cite{solver}.
+To compute $S$, the package computes a non-trivial reduction to the Boolean satisfiability problem (SAT) which is then passed to a SAT solver.